-Compact but big enough for the great things to happen
+Compact but big enough city for the great things to happen

 Internationally competitive and cost effective

-- Finland has the lowest corporate tax in the Nordics.
+- Finland has one of the lowest corporate tax rates globally, and the lowest in the Nordics: 20 per cent.

 - Salary costs 31% cheaper than Munich